Uzbekistan’s “People’s IPO” stars are ready for listing

 BOX: not enough retail investors to go around

 One of the tasks the president set in his April 2021 capital markets reform decree was to broaden the appeal of the market and bring in more retail investors.
 But this is going to be a long slow process.
-As part of the current drive to IPO the first three big Uzbek corporations is to sell them as “People’s IPOs” and bring in a significant amount of retail investment.
+Part of the current drive to IPO the first three big Uzbek corporations is to sell them as “People’s IPOs” and bring in a significant amount of retail investment.

 “We need ‘People’s IPOs’ like [the listing of the Russian state-owned banking giant] VTB, but we need to increase people’s financial literacy,” Tashkent Stock Exchange (TSE) CEO Giorgi Paresishvili told bne IntelliNews.
 “However, there is a risk if the IPO doesn't work and the value of the shares falls after the IPO, which creates bad publicity, as happened with VTB.”

-“A People’s IPOs can be a double edged sword, which makes the next IPO hard.
-We have to be very careful with pricing,” says Paresishvili, ”and make sure the price is at the low end of the range to leave some upside for the ordinary investor.”
+“A People’s IPO can be a double-edged sword, which makes the next IPO hard.
+We have to be very careful with pricing,” says Paresishvili, “and make sure the price is at the low end of the range to leave some upside for the ordinary investor.”

-The government has been organising road shows across the country and a media campaign to educate the public as to the advantages of alternative investments, but the experience of other countries like Russia show improving the population’s financial literacy is a very long and slow moving process.
+The government has been organising roadshows across the country and a media campaign to educate the public as to the advantages of alternative investments, but the experience of other countries like Russia shows improving the population’s financial literacy is a very long and slow-moving process.
 Currently the total amount of retail assets under management remains very small.
 The entire capitalisation of the TSE in 2020 was only $5bn.

-“There is very little retail investment as this market is still at the early stages of development,” says Paresishvili.
+“There is very little retail investment, as this market is still at the early stages of development,” says Paresishvili.

-That is going to slow down the privatisation process as the government can only sell very small shares to the population.
+That is going to slow down the privatisation process, as the government can only sell very small shares to the population.

 Paresishvili says that if the current retail investors sold their entire portfolios to free up cash to buy UzAvto then they would have enough money to be able to buy the share placement maybe one or two times over.
-In other words the government is going to have to attract significant new capital to the market from people’s savings.
+In other words, the government is going to have to attract significant new capital to the market from people’s savings.

-“The issue is to get people to change their attitudes to saving as most people either deposit their money in banks or keep it in cash under the mattress,” says Paresishvili.
+“The issue is to get people to change their attitudes to saving, as most people either deposit their money in banks or keep it in cash under the mattress,” says Paresishvili.
 “And people are not going to use all their mattress money to buy stocks.”

 Paresishvili says the government is toying with various schemes to make investments into stocks more attractive, such as offering shares to the employees of the companies being privatised as an incentive for good performance and a way to engage the workforce who then become invested in the success of the company as a partial owner.